Woman uses tape to make boundaries on a carpet as a man carries moving boxes into the room

 Credit can help you secure loans

-Whether it’s a mortgage or car loan, your credit can be one factor in determining how much of a risk you are to the lender, and how likely you are to pay back the loan.
-Building credit history with a secured credit card can be a smart step to working on your credit score and proving you’re a good candidate for a loan.
+Whether it’s a home loan, auto loan, or personal loan, your credit can be one factor in determining how much of a risk you are to the lender.
+A potential creditor needs to know how likely you are to pay them back.

 A good credit score can qualify you for lower interest